cabo/styleguide/RUBY-STYLE.md

 ## Formatting:

+* Use ASCII.
-* Use ASCII (or UTF-8, if you have to — this is now default in Ruby 2.0).
+      * Use UTF-8, if you have to — this is now default in Ruby 2.0.

-* Use 2 space indent, never tabs.
+* Use 2 space indent, never tab characters.

 * Use Unix-style line endings.

+* Use spaces:
+      * around operators,
-* Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.
+      * after commas, colons and semicolons,
+      * around `{` and before `}`.

 * No spaces after `(`, `[` and before `]`, `)`.